Our Kuroki denim jacket: how to rethink a men's classic?

 And for the more technical among you, its weight is 157 g/m2, which corresponds to a rather light hand.

-The handmade cotton linen of the shirt contrasts very well with the wool flannel of our sleeveless vest.
-It's a very simple spring outfit to put together, especially in terms of colors, and which allows you to cope with temperature variations characteristic of spring.
+The hand of the cotton linen of the shirt contrasts very well with the wool flannel of our sleeveless vest.
+It is a very simple spring outfit to compose, especially in terms of colors, and which allows you to face variations in temperature characteristic of spring.

 The color of the patterns will go particularly well with khaki or olive shades.

-Small end note: in this very Japanese universe, it was Boras from the Borasification blog who volunteered to wear our April clothes.
-A big thanks to him !
+Small final note: in this very Japanese universe, it is Boras from the Borasification blog who volunteered to wear our April clothes.
+A big thank you to him!

 How to get the new products for April?

-Our clothes are available on our e-shop and in our stores in Paris , Lyon and Bordeaux .
-The choice is yours !
+Our clothes are available on our e-shop and in our boutiques in Paris , Lyon and Bordeaux .
+The choice is yours!

 LEAVE US A COMMENT Style questions, personal points of view, good tips to share?
 We validate your comment and respond to you within a few hours